d3n7/GPT-4-Unlimited-Tools/README.md

 # GPT-4-With-Plugins
 Custom Plugins for GPT-4 (easy web app interface)

-This unlocks the ability for GPT-4 to interact with the internet, APIs, make and immediately run python scripts, and any applications that you could with a CLI.
+This unlocks the ability for GPT-4 to interact with the internet, APIs, python scripts, and any applications that you could with a CLI.
 Basically it's open source, flexible, plugins for GPT-4.

 # Examples